SantiagoWL117/Migration-Strategy/Course-Fix-Progress.md

 - Actually a very limited menu (but unlikely for a restaurant)

 **Action Taken:** Skipped - all dishes already have course_id assigned.
+**⚠️ REVIEW NEEDED:**
+1. Verify if "POS SIMPLICITY" is the correct restaurant name or if it should be one of the other restaurants at this address
-**⚠️ REVIEW NEEDED:** Verify if restaurant is still active and has a full menu, or if this is a data migration/closure issue.
+2. Verify if restaurant is still active and has a full menu, or if this is a data migration/closure issue

 #### Sushi Express Chambly (Line 231)
 **Status:** ❌ NOT FOUND IN DATABASE (or name changed)